Tony Mafia: Career

 In the 1960s, Mafia lived in Los Angeles, California; there, he produced Monday night hootenannies at the Troubadour Club.
 During this time, his work was collected by figures such as Jack Lemmon, Jack Nicholson and Cher.

 In December 1962, the Tony Mafia Gallery opened in the El Paseo complex in Mill Valley, California.
-Operated by Judy Moll, the gallery featured Mafia’s paintings.
+Operated by Judy Moll, the gallery featured Mafia's paintings.

 His work, described as a blend of figurative and surrealist elements, included themes of mythology, symbolism, and autobiographical reflection.

-In 1965, while in Copenhagen, Mafia painted and sold a work near the Stork Fountain without having obtained a permit.
+In 1965, while in Copenhagen with his wife Anne Mors Alderson, Mafia painted and sold a work near the Stork Fountain without having obtained a permit.
 Danish police deported him for five years, officially citing unlicensed commercial activity.
 Mafia later reflected that he believed the decision was influenced by societal prejudice against his long-haired appearance and unconventional demeanor.
-He returned to Denmark in 1970 to exhibit at Galleri Goya in Vejle.
+The year his daughter with Anne, Rikke Lise Alderson was born, he returned to Denmark in 1970 to exhibit at Galleri Goya in Vejle.

 The RKD lists him as a registered painter and sculptor.